Bjxrnn/ES-Trades/README.md

 #### 7. Settings
 Users are able to update their current cash holdings and change their passwords.
 Whenever the cash holdings and password are updated, the new cash holdings and password will be updated in the user's database.
 ![plot](images/settings.png)

+## How to use:
+1] Star and clone the repository to your machine.
+2] Run the command pip install -r requirements.txt
+3] Once all the dependencies have been installed, run the command "flask run" 4] This should start a local server and you can access it on your browser.